 Cloud-based business automation software

-SciQuest (NASDAQ:SQI) is the largest publicly held pure-play provider of cloud-based business automation solutions for spend management - offering deep domain knowledge and a leading, customer-driven portfolio.
+SciQuest (NASDAQ:SQI) is one of the leading pure-play providers of cloud-based business automation solutions for spend management – offering deep domain knowledge and a leading, customer-driven portfolio.
 SciQuest solutions enable greater visibility and compliance organization-wide to help you gain control, optimize efficiencies and reduce spend.
-These cloud-based solutions are easy to implement and proven to deliver measurable, sustainable value with SciQuest’s high-touch support, analysis and automation.
+These cloud-based solutions are easier to implement and proven to deliver measurable, sustainable value with SciQuest’s high-touch support, analysis and automation.

 Principles we live by